WardVanlaar/fanpage/README.md

   test

   ## License
-  This App is covered under the following license: GNU LGPLv3
+  This App is covered under the following license: Mozilla Public License 2.0

   ## Credits
   test